Stylish wall mirror from the turn of the century with original glass - antique

 Description

-Stylish mirror from the turn of the century with original glass featuring some foxing effects, set in a molded and carved frame.
+Stylish mirror from the turn of the century with original glass featuring some fox effects, set in a molded and carved frame.
 This antique mirror retains its original glass and gilded elements, all in excellent domestic condition.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was prevalent.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
-This period emphasized grandeur and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

 Attributes / Details